Sum-of-squares decompositions for a family of noncontextuality inequalities and self-testing of quantum devices: Preliminaries

 \section{Preliminaries}

 We begin by illustrating our scenario and specifying the assumptions.

 \textit{Sequential-measurement set-up.} Each run of the experimental observation comprises of preparation of a physical system followed by two measurements in a sequence using one non-demolishing measurement device as depicted in Fig. \ref{fig}.
 The measurement device has $n$ (odd) different settings, each of which yields $\pm 1$ outcome.
 Let's denote the first and second measurement settings by $\A_i$ and $\A_j$ where $i,j\in \{1,\dots,n\}$.
 The settings are chosen such that $j=i\pm 1$, where from now on the subscript $i$ is taken modulo $n$, that is, $\A_{i\pm n}=\A_i$.
-We first make the following assumption. \begin{assumption} The measurement device only returns the actual post-measurement state. \end{assumption} This assumption is necessary, otherwise, any quantum statistics can be reproduced by classical systems. \\
+We make the following assumption about the measurement device. \begin{assumption} The measurement device has no memory and returns only the actual post-measurement state. \end{assumption} This assumption is necessary, otherwise, any quantum statistics can be reproduced by classical systems. \\

 By repeating this experiment many times we can obtain joint probabilities $p(a_i,a_{i\pm1}|\A_i,\A_{i\pm1})$ of two measurements and single probabilities $p(a_i|\A_i)$ of the first measurement, and consequently, their correlation functions, \beq \la \A_i \A_{i\pm1}\ra &=& \sum_{a_i,a_{i\pm1}} a_ia_{i\pm1} p(a_i,a_{i\pm1}|\A_i,\A_{i\pm1}), \nonumber \\ \la \A_i\ra &=& \sum_{a_i} a_i p(a_i|\A_i), \eeq where the measurement outcomes are denoted as $a_i=\pm 1$.